+Need to show the system performances on the test data on all three systems.

 Result shows that the LM algorithm takes far more time to be trained than other algorithms.
 This is because Hessian matrix inversion needs to be calculated frequently even during each iteration [10].
 The speed is gained by second-order approximation to the number of weights.
 Multi-thread technique does not accelerate the training process of LM algorithm because the time consumption of communication among threads is now a less distinct factor compared to that of matrix inversion.

 TABLE VI Neural Network Configuration for Algorithm Complexity Experiment